x3zapper/tp/docs/UserGuide.md

 ### Listing all persons: `list`

-Shows a list of all persons in the customer relation book.
+Shows a list of all persons in the contact list.

 Format: `list`

 ### Adding a person: `add`

-Adds a person to the customer relation book.
+Adds a person to the contact list.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]… [tz/UTC_TIMEZONE_OFFSET]`